manarghr/My-Resume/README.md

 # My-Resume
-Mini Project 2 : A resume.
+Mini Project 2 : A resume (Html only)